Ram-raid at Auckland jewellers: Augenstein's Jewellers and Watchmakers targeted again in Browns Bay

 One of the store's owners posted to Facebook saying it "happened again".

-"We all are OK," she wrote.
+"We all are okay," she wrote.

 "All customer items are safe and undamaged.
 Thank you everyone for your kind words and continued support."